wudl-21/latex-resume-template/README.md

-# latex-assignment-template
+# latex-resume-template
-A latex template with customized layout and commands to facilitate answer composition in academic assignment tasks.
+A LaTeX template for creating resume.